What is dementia?

 Increasingly poor judgement

-- Poor judgement around money, for example signing up to a door-to-door sales pitch.
+- Poor judgement around money, for example signing up to a door-to-door sales pitch when they wouldn't normally have done so.

 - Paying less attention to personal grooming and hygiene.